 3. My covenant with him – Who is him?
 “Him” in this context refers to either Aaron or represents the whole tribe of Levites who chose to side with God when the camp was in a riot.
 I tend to think it is the latter, but even if it is Aaron, Aaron is also often used as a figure which represents the whole priesthood.
-At the beginning the Levitical priests honored God.
+In the beginning, the Levitical priests honored God.
 They faithfully and wisely taught the people.
 They served as a righteous model.
 They themselves warned others to turn back to God.
 All of these things are what priests, and any spiritual leaders, should do.

 Verse 7 shows us that God expected the priests to instruct the people.
 As His messengers, it was their job to teach the people the things of God.
 Being in awe of God and His holy character, they were to pass on this awe and reverence to the rest of the people.
 Their lives were to be a light and a model.
 Their words were to be beacons of truth.
 It was their responsibility to act as the truth keepers for their nation.
-When the peoples turned away from God or forgot His commands or miracles on their behalf, the priests job was to remind them of this and pull them back to God again.
+When the people turned away from God or forgot His commands or miracles on their behalf, the priests’ job was to remind them of this and pull them back to God again.
 They both represented the people to God and represented God to the people.

 Application: Today’s world is in great need of this type of spiritual leader.
 Evil is being celebrated as good.
 Good is being derided as evil.
-Culture and popular opinion slips farther and farther from God and His truth.
+Culture and popular opinion slip farther and farther from God and His truth.
 We need to stand strong as a light, giving God’s message of truth to whoever will hear it.
 This message of truth must not be watered down or changed to fit with changing times because God’s truth never changes.
 Those who stand for truth will be increasingly mocked, derided, and perhaps persecuted.
 That is the responsibility that we must take.
 Are you willing to take up that burden?
-Are you willing to stand up for truth no matter the consequence?
+Are you willing to stand up for the truth no matter the consequence?
 What is one way you can stand up for the truth in the coming week?

 4. Verse 8 – Completely abandoning their God-given responsibility as the spiritual leaders of the people, the priests instead were the cause of stumbling for their people.
-It was their horrid example which spurred the people on to sin more and more.
+It was their horrid example that spurred the people on to sin more and more.
 In the book of Ezra, priests give the same bad example.
 In that time the officials and priests had married many foreign wives.
 This gave the sin an air of legitimacy so that anyone could justify themselves in doing the same sin.
 “If the priests can do it, so can I,” the people thought.
 A leader should make people uncomfortable to sin, not enable them to do it.

 Do not become a cause of stumbling for others.
-Instead use your influence to keep people from stumbling.
+Instead, use your influence to keep people from stumbling.

 5. Verse 9 – Disobedience brought about God’s judgment.
 We do not know exactly how, but God brought those leaders down low before all the people.